vuestorefront/magento2/docs/guide/testing.md

 2. Focus on `theme` package testing
 3. Write data-driven tests
 4. Use `describe` block to group tests
-5. Use `test` function to write test cases
+5. Use `it` function to write test cases

 ### Toolset
 Tools that we use for unit testing: